jneug/typst-mantys/src/util/author.typ

-/// The marks used in @@author for automatic mark numbering.
+/// The marks used in `author` for automatic mark numbering.
 ///
 /// Can be used to add new or alter existing marks, marks come in the form of
 /// arbitrary content which is placed as a superscript.